<> <> <> <>

 Acne is such a prevalent skin condition that almost all teenagers experience it.
 It's also fairly common to have acne beyond adolescence — around 64% of people in their 20s and 43% of those in their 30s get acne [1].

-But even though acne is quite a normal skin condition, it's still important to treat it in order to prevent it from getting worse and to minimise the risk of scarring.
-Plus, there's no doubt that breakouts can have an impact on your self confidence.
+But even though acne is quite a normal skin condition, it's still important to treat it in order to prevent it from getting worse and to minimise the risk of acne scars.
+Plus, there's no doubt that breakouts can have an impact on your self-confidence.

 In this article, we explain what male hormonal acne is, what might be causing changes to your hormones and how to deal with hormonal acne with your skincare routine.